hakdogan/ElasticSearch/README.md

 Illustration and demonstration use of ElasticSearch
 ===================================================

-This branch illustrates and demonstrates use of ElasticSearch Java API with standalone Java application and Java web application(JSF2.2)
+This branch illustrates and demonstrates use of ElasticSearch Java API with standalone Java application and Java web application(JSF2.2).
+This sample belongs to a rather old version of ElasticSearch belongs.
+If you want to see the sample of the new version, please visit to [master](https://github.com/hakdogan/ElasticSearch/tree/master) branch.

 ## How to run?
 ```